benhurley/fin-meetup/README.md

 # Fin Meetup

-Fin Meetup is a webapp created with Angular to help new fins communicate with one another.<br><br>
+Fin Meetup is a webapp created with Angular to help new fins communicate with one another.<br>
 The app allows users to find groups and events in their office, and also allows them to create their own.

 ![Screenshot of Homepage](fm-app/img/homepage.png)